 6. Bake for excatly 12 minutes.
 Remove from oven and let rest on baking sheet 5 more minutes, then transfer to a wire rack to continue cooling.

-7. If you did not use all the dough, you can leave it in the fridge for another day.
+7. If you did not use all the dough (and it has not been sitting in the fridge already for 2 days), you can leave it in the fridge for another day.
 Or, you can make all the dough balls, but don't sugar coat the ones you're not baking today.
 Flash freeze the dough balls on a baking sheet and, when frozen, place in a plastic freezer bag.
 Later, when you want to cook them, let them thaw for 30-40 minutes, roll in sugar and bake.
 If you DID bake all the cookies... they freeze beautifully once fully cooled.

 * I find when adding an egg late in the mixing process, it is best to break the egg into a tiny bowl or measuring cup first, rather than straight into the mixture.
 It's rare you get a bad egg these days, but you can't take it back once you've added it to the bowl.